janwolzenburg/us-detection-biopsy-needle/README.md

 <h2>Important note!</h2>
 <b>
-This code and application are not tested in a clinical context.
+This code and its application are not tested in a clinical context.
 The code is developed for research purpose only.
 </b>

 <ul> <h2>Requirements</h2>